djkonro/mcquizzer/README.md

 Start application

-- Open a browser and and input the following url :
+- Open a browser and and input the following url:

      http://localhost:8000/login